-With the transfer of funds from the parent company and the proper management of the crisis by the Management, it has allowed for an improvement in the profitability and liquidity indices.
+The transfer of funds from the parent company and the appropriate management of the crisis by the Management have allowed for an improvement in the profitability and liquidity indices.

-Given this upturn and the good figures, we can see that the organization is on track to generate positive cash flows from its operations, so the uncertainty that the Adelante Foundation Honduras branch generates significant doubts about the Foundation's ability to continue as a going concern has been reduced.
+Given this scenario and the evolution of the figures, the organization is on track to be profitable and generate positive cash flows from its operations, so the uncertainty that the Adelante Foundation Honduras branch generates significant doubts about its ability to continue as a going concern has been reduced.